 More detailed reading assessment results are available throughout this Report Card.

-- Students read grade-appropriate texts reflecting many content areas and respond to both multiple choice and open-ended questions about the texts they read.
+- Students read grade-appropriate texts reflecting many content areas and respond to both selected-response and constructed-response questions about the texts they read.
 By design, the texts used in the assessment require interpretive and critical skills.
-The reading skills assessed are those that students use in all subject areas in school, as well as in their out-of-school reading.
+The reading skills assessed are those that students use in all subject areas in school as well as in their out-of-school reading.
 Learn more about the NAEP reading framework.